 Ophthalmic technician classes in diagnostic procedures build on the students' knowledge of ocular anatomy and clinical optics.
 Through diagnostic procedure courses, students acquire the skills to perform accurate tests referring to the schematic eye, a model of an ideal or normal eye.
 Techniques covered in the course include applanation tonometry, which dilates and stains eyes before measuring vision, and biomicroscopy, which utilizes a microscope to examine eye structures and photograph the eye to make lenses.
 Additional topics covered in these ophthalmic technician courses include principles and techniques for obtaining diagnoses related to color vision and tear functions.

-Occular Emergencies and Diseases Course
+Occular Diseases Course

 In addition to discovering how the eye sends messages to the brain, this ophthalmic technician course provides an overview of what happens when the eye develops problems.
 Professors introduce students to common diseases that are easily remedied and more unusual problems, which can become serious.
 Courses of this nature go into detail describing ways to identify the disease and discuss possible remedies, including treatment or surgery.